FinalDayz/LINC-prototype-backend/README.md

 # LINC-ptorotype-backend

-How to start the LINC-ptorotype-backend application
+How to start the LINC-prototype-backend application
 ---

 1. Run `mvn clean install` to build your application